Juniper/contrail-dev-env/README.md

 Make sure that your docker engine supports images bigger than 10GB.
-For instructions, see here: https://stackoverflow.com/questions/37100065/resize-disk-usage-of-a-docker-container
+For instructions, see here: https://stackoverflow.com/questions/37100065/resize-disk-usage-of-a-docker-container Make sure, that there is TCP connectivity allowed between the containers in the default docker bridge network, so, for example disable firewall.

 Execute this script to start up all the required containers:
 `./startup.sh`